MLK Jr.’s commandments for cultural change

 10. Follow the directions of the movement and of the captain on a demonstration.

 Here’s the first chapter of You Can Change Your World: Martin Luther King Jr.’s Ten-Point Plan that Waterbrook/Random House was very interested in to commemorate the 50th anniversary of the Civil Rights Act of 1964.
-(Unfortunately, the King family wanted an ungodly amount to use his words in publication.
-Sad.)
+(Unfortunately, it didn’t materialize, so here it is just for you!)

 “Meditate daily on the teachings and life of Jesus.”